YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 have adequate IPv6 firewall technology or do not know that they should turn off IPv6 support and just use IPv4 with NAT for their home network.
 Such systems would potentially have __remote__ vulnerability to future (or present secret zero-day) exploits in Linux-PAM.
-Such systems would __NOT__ be vulnerable if they did not use Linux-PAM.
+Such systems would __NOT__ be vulnerable to Linux-PAM exploits if they did not use Linux-PAM.

 Linux-PAM is absolutely the right solution in some corporate environments but it should be provided by add-on package repositories rather than forced upon all